 A friend of mine offered me a little stool for my daughter.
 I was happy as I LOVE reusing things but I didn’t quite like the finish on the stool….
 The things with hand-me downs is that your home starts looking cluttered if they are not tied in to the rest of your colour scheme or style.
 Each element pulls the eye, fighting for attention.
-Painting items the same colour as other elements in your home, create cohesion and harmony (I like cohesion and harmony).
+Painting items the same colour as other elements in your home, creates cohesion and harmony (I like cohesion and harmony).

 In the meantime, my daughter began using the stool as a table, seat and so much more :)… so I decided to freshen it up with a new look by painting it (with my friend’s accord).
 I sanded it well (but not to the bare wood) and painted about three coats of pure white, water based paint, waiting for each coat to dry well.
 I’ve painted many items in my home white (my repeatedly chosen “neutral”, which helps keep things light).